+Given that energy stability seems to play no practical role for equilibrium, we proceed with the kinetic benchmarks to determine the computational efficiency of the integrators.

-\subsection{Single grain growth}
+\subsubsection{Single grain growth}

 A single grain embedded within another grain will shrink due to excess energy contained in the interface, given that there are no other driving forces preventing this.
-Assuming that curvature flow is the only active mechanism, one may write for the volume of the embedded grain
+Hence in this case we will use \cref{eq:phieq} alone without concentration coupling, which means the sole driving force is the interfacial energy reduction.
+Given that curvature flow is the only active mechanism, one may write for the volume of the embedded grain\cite{Balluffi2005}

 with the grain mobility $M$, the interface energy $\gamma$ and the curvature $\kappa$.
 For a particular dimension and object shape the ODE can be solved analytically, say in two dimensions for a circle, resulting in: